 Under federal law, however, you are only guilty of a domestic violence if the crime involves the use of a deadly weapon or physical force.

-Example: You come to your ex-girlfriend's workplace without permission and you are arrested and later convicted of criminal trespass in the first degree.
+Example: You come to your ex-girlfriend's workplace without permission.
+You are arrested and convicted of criminal trespass in the first degree.

 Under Washington law, you have committed "domestic violence" because an ex-girlfriend qualifies as a "family or household member."